UCLALibrary/research-tips/_posts/2019-04-08-favorite-teaching-and-learning-quotes.md

 >
 >_Neil Gaiman_

+>There's no such thing as neutral education.
+Education either functions as an instrument to bring about conformity or freedom.”
+>
+>_Paulo Freire_

 ### Want to add your favorite quote to this page?

 You'll find the code for this post in the `_posts` directory of the WI+RE's websites code repository.
 First, find the code repository at [https://github.com/UCLALibrary/research-tips](https://github.com/UCLALibrary/research-tips) - look for the `_posts` directory and see if you can find the code for this post.
 It should be in a file called `2019-04-08-favorite-teaching-and-learning-quotes.md`